Steve McGarry

-Steve McGarry (born 24 January 1953, in Wythenshawe, Manchester, U.K) is a British cartoonist whose work includes the comic strips Badlands, Pop Culture / Biographic, Trivquiz, KidTown, and Mullets.
+Steve McGarry (born 24 January 1953, in Wythenshawe, Manchester, England) is a British cartoonist whose work includes the comic strips Badlands, Pop Culture / Biographic, Trivquiz, KidTown, and Mullets.

 His sports features are syndicated worldwide, and his client list has included most major soccer magazines, including Shoot, Match, Match of the Day, and kicker.

 Record sleeves and story artist

 A former record sleeve designer, McGarry's credits include sleeve designs for Joy Division, Slaughter & The Dogs, Jilted John and John Cooper Clarke.

 As a story artist, he worked on the movies Despicable Me 2, Minions, The Secret Life of Pets, and on the Electronic Arts mobile game Minions Paradise.

 Comic strips

 McGarry's Western strip Badlands debuted in the short-lived British tabloid The Post in 1988, and then ran for 13 years in the British tabloid The Sun.

 McGarry took over the weekly illustrated biography feature Biography (distributed by United Feature Syndicate) in 1989; it ran until 1991.
 He produced a similar strip, called Pop Culture, in the British newspaper Today from 1993 to 1996.
 In 2005 he launched the weekly feature Biographic, syndicated by Universal Press Syndicate/Universal Uclick/Andrews McMeel Syndication ever since.

 With illustrator Rick Stromoski, McGarry created the comic strip Mullets, syndicated by Universal Press Syndicate, which ran a little over a year, from 2003 to 2005.

 McGarry started KidCity in 2001 for United Feature Syndicate.
 Now with Andrews McMeel Syndication and known as KidTown, the weekly feature teaches kids how to read a newspaper using trivia and puzzle features.